 - b) call a hearing before the faculty at which time the student must be present. - 4.
-Should the student feel the conflict is not yet resolved, a written complaint should be prepared by the student and submitted to the administrator in charge of Health and Academic Programs within 3 days of the Coordinator of Practical Nursing's last communication with the student.
+Should the student feel the conflict is not yet resolved, a written complaint should be prepared by the student and submitted to the administrator in charge of the Practical Nursing program within 3 days of the Coordinator of Practical Nursing's last communication with the student.

-The administrator supervising the practical nursing program will then proceed with investigation of the conflict, complaint, or problem as outlined in the Meridian Technology Center Student Handbook (Policy I-433).
+The administrator supervising the practical nursing program will then proceed with investigation of the conflict, complaint, or problem as outlined in the Meridian Technology Center Student Handbook Policy I-412 or Policy I-433.